OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

   The layout of buffers and children arrays per data type is detailed in the `Arrow Columnar Format <https://arrow.apache.org/docs/format/Columnar.html>`_.

-If a layer consists of 4 features of 2 fields (one of integer type, one of floating-point type), the representation as a ArrowArray is *conceptually* the following one:
+If a layer consists of 4 features with 2 fields (one of integer type, one of floating-point type), the representation as a ArrowArray is *conceptually* the following one: